IDFA: International Documentary Filmfestival Amsterdam

 Danielius Kokanauskis

-• Award for Best Youth Documentary
+• Best Youth Documentary for

 Shabu (Netherlands, Belgium)